inverted-hat/pixelWhoLostLegions/questions.md

 	* The End of Time
 	* Logopolis
 	* *The War Games*
-* Who played the 11th Doctor?
+* Who played the eleventh Doctor?
 	* *Matt Smith*
 	* Peter Capaldi
 	* Paul McGann